Hephzee001/Class-Project-Dashboard/README.md

 - What is the Summary of Current Employees by Age band and Gender
 - What is the Total Number of Attrition Count
 - What is the Summary of Attrition by Gender
 - What is the Summary of Attrition Count by Department

+ ### Data Visualization